kubrasag/web102_prework/README.md

 Submitted by: Kubra Sag

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Games** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 8 hours spent in total